na-na-hi/renget/archive/8g2bpu.md

 **Please put newer scene ideas to draw at the top of the list**

+ross not being able to sleep

+ross sleepwalking

 anon-mons reenacting Buried Alive with Alakazam https://www.youtube.com/watch?v=N5TWbeav7hI

 A Kricketot dancing with a Rawst Berry over his head, with Ronnie staring menacingly in the background.